Ayoubsaab7/Sparse-relay-optimization-ADMM/README.md

 3) C++ code

 # Note to the reader
 To understand the provided C++ code, one must first go through the equations in the conference paper and play around with the math to get a sense of what's going on.
-However, the paper's abstract can be difficult to grasp for people who don't know domain-specific terms.
+However, the paper's abstract can be difficult to grasp if you are unfamiliar with the domain-specific terms.

 In what follows, I will do my best to 1) explain the motivation behind this project and 2) describe the topology of the communication system in layman terms.